 It is located between Alberta Arts and the Mississippi Corridor (a ten minute walk in either direction.)
 These are two very hot and fun areas for eating, drinking, shopping or people watching.
 There is a seasonal local farmer's market every Sunday just 3 blocks away.

 My street is also on a bike route.
 Portland has a vibrant bicycle culture and has mapped out routes that take you safely all over the city.
 I will have two basic bikes for use free of charge at your own risk.
 The #6 bus line is at the end of the street and the house is close to I-5.
 There is parking in front of the house.

 The apartment has a private entrance with a driveway patio hang out area.
 It is a basement apartment and is quiet, clean, artsy, esoteric.
-I created it a year ago and lived here until very recently.
+I created it a year ago and lived here for a year before Air BnB.
 I found it to be a nice calming space.
 Most of the woodwork is reclaimed material.
 All windows are new and insulated.
 The lighting is an eclectic collection of random coolness that my friend (and professional lighting designer) threw together for me.
 The place turned out to be a perfect manifestation of my vision.
 A unique and comforting abode, which I hope you will enjoy visiting.

 I have enjoyed living in this neighborhood and house.
 There is much to be explored within walking and biking distance, as well as easy access to the routes that take you off to see the splendors of this amazing part of the country.